mehulagg/gitlab/doc/ssh/README.md

 ## Review existing SSH keys

-If you have existing SSH keys, you may be able to use them to help secure connections with GitLab repositories.
+If you've existing SSH keys, you may be able to use them to help secure connections with GitLab repositories.
 By default, SSH keys on Linux and macOS systems are stored in the user's home directory, in the `.ssh/` subdirectory.
 The following table includes default filenames for each SSH key algorithm: